 Barrymore was tested, but alcohol had destroyed his memory.
 Charles Laughton (Mutiny on the Bounty), Charles Coburn (The More The Merrier) and Cary Grant (The Philadelphia Story) were considered as replacements.
 The studio settled on Woolley, who originated the part on Broadway, and he is indeed perfect as the acerbic Whiteside.

-Davis always said that she was okay playing second fiddle to Woolley’s Whiteside, but I’m kind of surprised that she didn’t realize that the part of the vain actress, played by Anne Sheridan (Angels with Dirty Faces), was the better of the two roles.
-Sheridan nearly steals the film with her hilarious characterization (supposedly based on theater legend Gertrude Lawrence).
-The “Oomph Girl” demonstrates that, perhaps, she was born to play comedies, not heavy dramas.
+Davis always said that she was okay playing second fiddle to Woolley’s Whiteside, but I’m kind of surprised that she didn’t grab the part of the vain actress, played by Anne Sheridan (Angels with Dirty Faces).
+It’s a showy role that Sheridan plays to perfection — she nearly steals the film with her hilarious characterization (supposedly based on theater legend Gertrude Lawrence).
+The “Oomph Girl” demonstrates that she, perhaps, was born to play comedies, not heavy dramas.

 The rest of the wonderful cast includes Billie Burke (Father of the Bride) as Mrs. Stanley, Reginald Gardiner (The Great Dictator) as Beverly Carlton (a parody of Noel Coward), Mary Wickes (Sister Act) as Nurse Preen, Grant Mitchell (Laura) as Mr. Stanley, and Jimmy Durante (Billy Rose’s Jumbo) as Banjo (a thinly disguised spoof of Harpo Marx).
 Gig Young (Old Acquaintance) has a bit part.